Code-Institute-Submissions/jcode-bootcamp/README.md

 * Header Logo - Conforming to the conventional placement of a logo, the element is placed in the top left of the header and is present across all pages.
 When clicked, this will take the user back to the home page.
 * Footer Contact Button - A contact button is present in the footer across all pages.
 When clicked, this sends the user directly to the contact form on the sign up page, so they can address any queries they may have before actually signing up.
 * Footer Address - The business address is present in the footer across medium/large devices where there is space for it without looking cluttered.
-* Footer Socials - Icons linking to the social media are present in the footer across all pages.
+* Footer Socials - Icons linking to social media are present in the footer across all pages.
 These links have appropriate aria-labels for accessibility, and all open in a new tab.
 * Home Page - Users are instantly presented with a clear hero image, and a call to action that aligns with the business goals and user stories, to promote more people signing up.
 * Home Page Testimonials - Positive reviews are presented on the home page, so users instantly know that this organisation is highly-rated and legitimate.
 * Home Page Hiring - A small section dedicated to showcasing the companies that alumni now work for.
-* Home Page Course Overview - A brief of each course offered, so users can quickly see exactly what is available.
+* Home Page Course Overview - A brief description of each course offered, so users can quickly see exactly what is available.
 * Home Page Tutor Section - A small section dedicated to showcasing the legitimacy of tutors, helping to reinforce the user's idea of a successful business.
 * About Page - Allows users to find out more about the business origin and location.
 * Courses Page - A more detailed view of both courses offered, including a rundown of the syllabus.